- Event

 Ryotsu area -

-OtherKuroki Palace Annual Festival (7.beginning of the month tentative)
+OtherKuroki Palace Annual Festival (7.5 tentative)

 Kuroki Palace used to be a residence of Emperor Juntoku, who lost the Jokyu Disturbance and was forced into exile on Sado.
 Emperor Juntoku spent twenty-two years in this simple, temporary palace, until he passed away while aspiring to return to Kyoto.
 A ritual event is held to commemorate the Emperor in this area deeply connected with him.